sy77777en/label_pizza/instructions.md

 annotations_data = [
   {
-    "question_group_title": "Human",    # Must exist in the database "project_name": "Human Test 0",     # Must exist in the database "user_name": "User 1",              # User must have at least "annotation" privileges "video_uid": "human.mp4",           # Video must exist in the project "answers": {        # Answers must include all and only the questions defined in the question group "Number of people?": "1",
+    "question_group_title": "Human",    # must exist in the database "project_name": "Human Test 0",     # must exist in the database "user_name": "User 1",              # User must have at least "annotation" privileges "video_uid": "human.mp4",           # Video must exist in the project "answers": {        # Answers must include all and only the questions defined in the question group "Number of people?": "1",
       "If there are people, describe them.": "The person appears to be a large man with a full beard and closely cropped hair."
     },
-    "is_ground_truth": True
+    "is_ground_truth": False            # For annotations, is_ground_truth MUST be False
   }
 ]